 The Oklahoma City National Memorial & Museum:

-The Memorial Museum is open 7 day a week.
-Hours are as follows: Monday through Saturday, 9:00 a.m. - 6:00 p.m.; Sunday 12:00 p.m. - 6:00 p.m. with last ticket sales stopping one hour before the close of business each day.
+The Oklahoma City Memorial Museum is open 7 day a week.
+Hours are as follows: Monday through Saturday 9:00 a.m. to 6:00 p.m. and Sunday 12:00 p.m. to 6:00 p.m.
+Ticket sales end one hour prior to closing each day.
 Visit the Oklahoma City National Memorial and Museum's website for more information.

 Gates of Time